We have gathered here some useful hints what you might need while planning your trip to Estonia and the Baltics.

 - Buses, trolleys and trams operate regularly from 6:00 to 23:30.

-- From airport take bus no 2 to get to the centre and to harbor.
+- From airport take a tram no 4 to get to the centre.
+Most central stop is called Hobujaam.
 Timetable is here

 - To get to the Central Bus Station, take trams 2 or 4.
-Stop: Autobussijaam
+Stop: Bussijaam

 - To get to the railway station (Balti Jaam), take trams 1 or 2.
 Stop: Balti Jaam